aws-solutions-library-samples/guidance-for-incremental-data-exports-from-amazon-dynamodb-to-amazon-s3/README.md

         -c successNotificationEmail=$SUCCESS_EMAIL \
         -c failureNotificationEmail=$FAILURE_EMAIL
     ```

+### Deployment validation
+Ensure that the CDK deployed without any errors in the CLI.
+You should a fully [deployed Step Function](#step-function-view).
+Verify that the Step Function run without any errors.
+If you find any errors, refer to the [Troubleshooting](#faq-known-issues-additional-considerations-and-limitations) section.

 ### Redeployment
 If you are redeploying the solution and have decided to keep the export data bucket (and prefix) intact then the bucket name (and prefix) will need to be passed into the `cdk synth` and `cdk deploy` steps.
 This ensures your existing export data bucket (and prefix) are used.